gillian-modlists/gillian-modlists.github.io/docs/template.md

 ## Links { data-search-exclude }
 - [PCGamingWiki](link)

-## Personal opinion on the technical state of the game and it's PC version { data-search-exclude }
+Personal opinion on the state of the game
-Contents

 ## Game Settings { data-search-exclude }
 Notes on settings